aws/karpenter-provider-aws/website/content/en/preview/concepts/node-templates.md

   tags: { ... }                  # optional, propagates tags to underlying EC2 resources
   metadataOptions: { ... }       # optional, configures IMDS for the instance
   blockDeviceMappings: [ ... ]   # optional, configures storage devices for the instance
+  networkInterfaces: { ... }     # optional, configures the network interfaces for the instance
   detailedMonitoring: "..."      # optional, configures detailed monitoring for the instance
 status:
   subnets: { ... }               # resolved subnets